foss-responders/fossresponders.com/index.md

   <div class="row">
     <div class="col-md-6 photo-box amplify">
       <img src="images/avataaars-2.png" class="avatar" alt="Woe is me!">
-      <p>We were relying on these events to boost publicity for my project.
-Without this promotion, we are struggling to get donations and publicity!</p>
+      <p>We were relying on these events to raise funds for our project.
+With event cancellations, we are struggling to get donations and publicity!</p>
       <a href="https://fossresponders.discourse.group/t/foss-crowdfunding-campaigns-that-need-your-help/61" role="button" class="btn btn-primary link-button">
         Amplify our project
         <img src="images/chevron-right-solid.svg" />